 Cost of Attendance (COA) - The student's annual COA is based on federal government guidelines and average costs.
 A COA for Pell Grant includes an annual allowance for tuition and fees, room and board, books and supplies (standardized direct expenses billed to the student by the College).
 COA for Campus-Based funds (FSEOG, FWS) include the above plus transportation and personal expenses (average indirect expenses incurred by attending the College).
 COA can only include costs of attendance for the student.
 Additional living allowances for married students or additional family members are not included in student budgets.
+NWC's full COA policy may be review at nwc.edu/fapolicy.

-Expected Family Contribution (EFC) - The EFC is the financial amount the student and family are expected to contribute toward college costs for the award year.
+Student Aid Index (SAI) - The SAI is the financial amount the student and family are expected to contribute toward college costs for the award year.
 It includes a student contribution for all students and a parent contribution for dependent students.
-The EFC is calculated from the information provided on the FAFSA and reflects the amount the Department of Education believes the student and family can afford.
-In some cases, the EFC may be zero.
-Students who do not believe their EFC accurately reflects their family's ability to contribute towards their education due to a change in family or financial circumstances from the information used to complete the FAFSA may contact the Financial Aid Office about the Special Consideration process.
-Financial Aid Office decisions made on requests for Special Consideration are final and are not eligible for appeal.
+The SAI is calculated from the information provided on the FAFSA and reflects the amount the Department of Education believes the student and family can afford.
+In some cases, the SAI may be zero or a negative number.
+Students who do not believe their SAI accurately reflects their family's ability to contribute towards their education due to a change in family or financial circumstances from the information used to complete the FAFSA may contact the Financial Aid Office about the Special Circumstances Consideration process.
+Financial Aid Office decisions made on requests for Special Circumstances Consideration are final and are not eligible for appeal.